whitep4nth3r/contentful-graphql-vs-rest/README.md

 Regardless of the `include` depth you specify, the SDK, which uses the `contentful-resolve-response` package, which link all entries and assets that are returned in the `includes` response.

 [Read more about the include param on the Contentful docs](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/links)

+## Contentful GraphQL vs REST with JS SDK in Next.js: fetching and rendering linked assets in the Rich Text field in two ways

+If you're using the Contentful Rich Text field in your content model, use this example code to check out how you can render linked assets inside the Rich Text field using both the REST API with JavaScript SDK and GraphQL API.

 ## REST API Response: Rendering the Rich Text field